Full Immersion VR: Fully Immersive Virtual Reality

-Full Immersion VR
+Full Immersion VR Virtual Reality

-The creative team here at Elara takes pride in their ability to craft engaging content across a variety of different mediums.
+The creative team here at Elara takes pride in its ability to craft engaging content across a variety of different mediums.
 We are committed to helping our partners create the perfect digital content to meet their needs, and an integral part of that process is staying on top of current tech.
 What solutions are Virtual Reality and haptic devices trying to offer?
 How can Elara utilize these solutions to meet the needs of our own partner’s digital content?
 To answer these questions, we must look to the future and project where this technology is ultimately headed.

 How Far Are We From Full Immersion Virtual Reality?

-Immersion is, on surface level, the act of fully submerging something within another.
-Therefor when something is described as immersive, it speaks to its ability to pull or draw someone in.
+Immersion is, on a surface level, the act of fully submerging something within another.
+Therefore when something is described as immersive, it speaks to its ability to pull or draw someone in.
 Books are a classic example of immersion at work.
 Their ability to captivate us inside of a narrative, to make us visualize and feel for the content within, is the very same ‘submerging within’ described by immersion.
 As technology progressed, so too did our ability to pull audiences in.
-Take movies for instance, having erected entire theatres dedicated to dimming the world around and allowing the audience to focus on the film presented.
+Take movies, for instance, having erected entire theatres dedicated to dimming the world around and allowing the audience to focus on the film presented.
 Suddenly, the phrase ‘immersive sound systems’ makes a little more sense; it’s all about transporting you somewhere else in an effort to make you ‘connect’ with the content being presented.